atepam/xm-task/README.md

 We may store symbols, currencies, intervals in separated tables and use relational schema for prices.

-## TODOs
+# TODOs
 - add a scheduled background job that maintains the `candles` table by deleting records older than X hours.
 I would not keep current prices for long.

-## AlphaVantage API
+# AlphaVantage API Notes

-### Currency and TimeZone
+## Currency and TimeZone

 The application is configured to UTC timezone so `candles` table contains `time` in UTC.

 Additional info added to field and table level comments in migration.

-### apiKey - rate limit - param order - case sensitiveness
+## apiKey - rate limit - param order - case sensitiveness

 It seems the rate limit is by IP.
 Until we are within the limit teh apiKey is not checked: it works with random string